 The Group's capital management strategy focuses on maintaining a low and healthy gearing ratio while creating and maximising shareholders' value.
-By having a healthy gearing ratio, the Group will place itself in a better position to capture new business opportunities and withstand any economic adversities.
+By having a healthy gearing ratio, the Group will be better positioned to capture new business opportunities and withstand any economic adversities.